genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/03_define-the-data-model.md

 ...
 ```

-After you have changed this value press the reload button in the Gradle menu on the right of Intellij:
+After you have changed this value, press the **reload** button in the Gradle menu on the right of Intellij:

 ![](/img/gradle-reload.png)